 You can change your mind about receiving marketing material from us at any time by contacting Peritus Learning.
 Please be aware that, as our marketing campaigns are prepared well in advance, you may still receive material by post for up to 2 months, and by email or text for up to 28 days, after updating your preferences.

-You can click on the link at the bottom of any email we have sent you to opt out on that particular type of email.
+You can click on the link at the bottom of any email we have sent you to opt out.

-If you require access to any of this information you should write to us at:
+If you require access to any of this information you should write to us (at the address listed above)

 We will ask you to provide proof of your identity, the date and as much detail as you can to help us locate the specific information required.